 http://server_domain_or_IP:8080/manager/html

-You will need to enter the account credentials that you added to the tomcat-users.xml file.
+You must enter the account credentials you added to the tomcat-users.xml file.

 The Web Application Manager is used to manage your Java applications.
 You can Start, Stop, Reload, Deploy, and Undeploy here.
 You can also run some diagnostics on your apps.
 Information about your server is available at the very bottom of this page.